evmcnb/quartz-v3/content/Cardiovascular examination.md

 A **positive hepatojugular reflux result** suggests the **right ventricle is unable to accommodate an increased venous return**, but it is **not diagnostic** of any specific condition.
 Constrictive [[pericarditis]], right and left ventricular failure and restrictive [[cardiomyopathy]] can cause a positive result

-## Face

-#### Eyes

-- **Conjunctival pallor:** suggestive of underlying anaemia.
-Ask the patient to gently pull down their lower eyelid to allow you to inspect the conjunctiva.
-- **Corneal arcus:** a hazy white, grey or blue opaque ring located in the peripheral cornea.
-In older patients, the condition is considered benign, however, if patient <50 - underlying hypercholesterolaemia.
-- **Xanthelasma:** yellow, raised cholesterol-rich deposits around the eyes - hypercholesterolaemia.
-- **Kayser-Fleischer rings:** dark rings that encircle the iris associated with [[Wilson’s disease]].
-The disease involves abnormal copper processing by the liver, resulting in accumulation and deposition in various tissues (including the heart where it can cause [[cardiomyopathy]]).

-#### Mouth

-- **Central cyanosis:** bluish discolouration of the lips and/or the tongue associated with hypoxaemia (e.g. a right to left cardiac shunt)
-- **Angular stomatitis:** a common inflammatory condition affecting the corners of the mouth.
-It has a wide range of causes including iron deficiency.
-- **High arched palate:** a feature of [[Marfan's syndrome]] which is associated with mitral/aortic valve prolapse and aortic dissection.
-- **Dental hygiene:** poor dental hygiene is a risk factor for infective [[Endocarditis]]

 ## Chest

 #### Inspect